6 Paid Search Tips for Healthcare Marketers

 - Sensitive information and language restrictions: Medical information is extremely sensitive, and with strict privacy laws like HIPAA and all of the politics around healthcare reform, advertisers need to tread gently.
 WordStream’s Sergey Rusak, Senior Paid Search Manager, manages a couple large healthcare paid search accounts and has found language restrictions to be a problem.
 “You have to be very cautious that you don’t use words such as drugs, prescriptions, etc., because Google will trigger an automatic disapproval system,” says Sergey.

 - Competition: One in 20 searches on Google are health related, according to a Google study.
 This just proves how competitive the field of healthcare is within paid search, and Google knows this and continues to make improvements to the SERPs.
-Whether in the B2B or B2C world of healthcare on AdWords, searches are omnipresent and gaining top spots on the SERPs is a competitive battle between health marketers.
+Whether in the B2B or B2C world of healthcare on Google Ads (formerly known as AdWords) searches are omnipresent and gaining top spots on the SERPs is a competitive battle between health marketers.
 There are thousands upon thousands of vendors selling to hospitals, consumers looking for health insurance or new health providers, and health professionals searching for electronic health record (EHR) systems and essential medical equipment.
 This also leads to very expensive keywords!

 - Not Allowed to Remarket: This is probably the biggest challenge that healthcare advertisers are facing nowadays.
 Recently, Google adjusted their policies and no longer allows healthcare marketers to utilize remarketing tactics, which is one of the most effective ways to keep leads engaged during a longer sales-cycle (which healthcare services typically have, with the exception of emergency care).
 According to Sergey, Google takes this policy very seriously and also frequently disapproves any form of display advertising.